-If you’ve ever wondered how to properly maintain the health of transplanted trees or shrubs, we’ve got your covered with this fantastic tree service resource, Growing Trees from Seed.
+If you’ve ever wondered how to properly maintain the health of transplanted trees or shrubs, we’ve got your covered with this fantastic tree service resource in Denver, Growing Trees from Seed.
 As you might imagine, there are a number of variables that can cause stress to a tree and render a transplant procedure unsuccessful.
 These include but are not limited to: overwatering, extreme temperatures, mineral status, the species of tree, chlorosis, plant genetics, and soil conditions.

 Read on to learn more about proper tree care tips for successful transplanting, and feel free to comment!
 We’d love to hear your tree transplant success stories!
 And YES, we will help you with your next transplant – so don’t hesitate to reach out if you have doubts about the process…

 Proper tree care maintenance tells us that transplanted trees and shrubs may be killed by overwatering (drowning the roots) just as easily as by drought.
 An initial soil wetting is adequate for dormant bare-root plants.
 Once the leaves begin to unfold, the moisture loss from the plant increases.
 However, well-established roots are able to meet all but a hot, windy day’s demands for moisture from a moist soil.
 If the soil is moist, adding more water doesn’t remove heat stress.
 Instead, you need to reduce the plant’s need to cool itself by providing shelter or by giving the leaves a cooling shower at midday, when desiccation rates are highest.
 The effort you make to cool down your plants during periods of heat stress will pay off: it will dramatically increase their chances of survival.
 Of course, this is more easily done on private property, in close proximity to a watering can, than in the larger landscape.